Homepage Blank IRS W-2 Form

 1. What is a W-2 form?

-The W-2 form, officially known as the Wage and Tax Statement, is a document that employers in the United States must provide to their employees.
-This form reports an employee's annual wages and the taxes withheld from their paycheck.
-Employees use the information on their W-2 to complete their tax returns.
+The W-2 form, officially known as the Wage and Tax Statement, is a document that employers must provide to their employees.
+It reports the employee's annual wages and the amount of taxes withheld from their paycheck.
+This form is essential for employees when filing their federal and state tax returns.

 2. Who receives a W-2 form?

-3. When should I receive my W-2 form?
+3. When should I expect to receive my W-2 form?

-5. What should I do if my W-2 has errors?
+4. What should I do if my W-2 form has errors?

 Common mistakes